dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3-VAULT.md

 * Total Shares: 3
 * Threshold: 2

-Which means there are 3 secrets that could unseal the vault.
-But only 2 of them are required at any unsealing event.
+Which means there are 3 secrets that could unseal the vault, but only 2 of them are required at any unsealing event.

 Could just make it 1/1, but I figured eventually 1 or 2 can remain in offline storage as the unseal events would be irregular at best.

-After this you will be presented with a screen to copy down each individual unseal share, along with a root token.
+After this you will be presented with a screen to copy down the root token, along with each individual unseal share.

-The root token will let you authenticate to vault as an admin that can do anything.
-We will use this to setup Keycloak integration!
+The root token will let you authenticate to Vault as an admin that can do anything.
+We will use this to setup the Authentik integration (so normal users can log in!).

 ## Authentik Integration